xvnpw/xvnpw.github.io/content/posts/threat-modeling-with-llms-two-years-in-hype-hope-and-a-look-at-gemini-2.5-pro.md

 But can current LLMs consistently deliver such actionable, context-aware security requirements?
 The path forward likely involves several interconnected developments:

-- **Omniscient Models:** The dream of a single, massive LLM that consumes an organization's entire context (code repositories, issue trackers, documentation) to provide consistently reliable security insights remains largely aspirational.
+- **Bigger and Better Models:** The dream of a single, massive LLM that consumes an organization's entire context (code repositories, issue trackers, documentation) to provide consistently reliable security insights remains largely aspirational.
 My own experience, including recent tests with tools like Microsoft Copilot for enterprise search, indicates that even advanced models struggle with accuracy and consistency when faced with vast, diverse internal datasets.
-The challenge of true comprehension and reliable reasoning across such breadth is immense.
 - **Specialized and Embedded Models:** An alternative, perhaps more pragmatic, approach involves smaller, faster, and more specialized LLMs.
 These could excel at the decomposed prompting strategies mentioned earlier and become integral components of existing developer tools (e.g., Jira, Confluence, GitHub).
 Such models could continuously analyze specific contexts (like a user story or a code commit) and generate 'intermediate' security-relevant data or suggestions, potentially fine-tuned on company-specific standards and previously identified issues to improve relevance.
 - **Multi-Agent Systems:** The concept of multi-agent systems, where different AI agents specialize in sub-tasks (e.g., one agent analyzes code, another queries documentation, a third synthesizes findings), could enhance reliability, similar to how Chain-of-Thought prompting improves reasoning in single models.
 However, orchestrating these agents effectively and avoiding context overload for the synthesizing LLM (given its current reasoning limitations) remains a significant challenge.
 The risk is that an agent tasked with comprehensive information gathering might overwhelm the core LLM, diminishing the quality of the final threat model.